Richard O'Kelly

 Richard Florence O'Kelly (born 8 January 1957) is an English former footballer turned manager.

 He began his career at Walsall in 1979, as they won promotion into the Third Division in 1979–80, where they remained for his next six seasons at Fellows Park.
 During that time, he scored 56 goals in 204 league games.
-He was sold on to Port Vale for a £6,000 fee in July 1986, before returning to Walsall on a free transfer January 1988.
+He was sold to Port Vale for a £6,000 fee in July 1986, before returning to Walsall on a free transfer January 1988.
 Helping the "Saddlers" to win promotion via the play-offs, he moved on to Grimsby Town before retiring due to injury the following year.

 After retiring due to injury in 1989, he took up coaching and has served as the assistant manager at Hereford United, Bournemouth, and Doncaster Rovers.
 He became a manager for the first time with Hereford United in March 2012 but quit the post two months later after the "Bulls" were relegated out of the Football League.
 He immediately returned to the number two role at former club Walsall before following manager Dean Smith to Brentford in November 2015.